SkylineCommunications/dataminer-docs/user-guide/Cloud_Platform/Catalog/Register_Catalog_Item.md

 #### URL
 <https://api.dataminer.services/api/key-catalog/v1-0/catalog/register{catalogId:guid}/version>

-Route parameter "catalogId" is the id of the catalog item of which a new version is registered.
+Route parameter "catalogId" is the id of the Catalog item of which a new version is registered.
 Must be a valid Guid

 #### HTTP method